haneymason22/Bamazon/README.md

 EXAMPLE 2:

 Input "node bamazonCustomer.js".
 Enter "5" for product 5 again.
 This time enter "3" to the see the results.
-Since you have entered a quantity that can be met,
+Since you have entered a quantity that can be met, confirmation of your purchase and the total amount spent on your purchase will be displayed.

 ![2020-01-11 (6)](https://user-images.githubusercontent.com/55059602/72210390-4073a380-3480-11ea-845e-e6e87f36987e.png)